Xorai: Religious significance

-Manufacturing Process
+Manufacturing process

-Xorais are typically crafted using bell metal, an alloy of copper and tin.
-Traditional artisans, especially in Sarthebari and Hajo, follow a manual process that includes melting, casting, hammering, and engraving.
-The production requires exceptional skill, usually passed down through generations.
+Xorais are typically crafted using bell metal, an alloy of copper and tin, although brass variants are also produced.
+Traditional artisans, especially in Sarthebari and Hajo, use manual processes involving melting, casting, hammering, shaping, polishing and engraving.
+The craft requires specialised skill and is often transmitted within artisan families across generations.

-Symbolism and Cultural Significance
+Symbolism and cultural significance

-In Assamese society, the Xorai is regarded as a sacred and symbolic object.
-It is often used to present offerings to guests, elders, and deities, embodying respect, purity, and goodwill.
-Its presence in religious and social rituals represents a deep-rooted cultural connection and spiritual reverence.
+In Assamese society, the xorai is regarded as a sacred and symbolic object.
+It is used to present offerings to guests, elders and deities, and is associated with respect, purity, goodwill and hospitality.
+The cultural importance of the xorai lies partly in its movement from courtly and elite settings into broader community use.
+Through the offering of tamul-pan, it became a widely recognised medium of honour and social exchange across the Brahmaputra Valley.
+In modern Assamese public culture, it is frequently treated as an emblem of collective identity and regional heritage.

-Modern Adaptations
+Modern adaptations

-While the traditional use of the Xorai continues, it is increasingly adapted as a decorative and symbolic gift in modern settings.
-It is often presented during state ceremonies, academic convocations, and cultural festivals.
-Designer versions are also produced as showpieces or awards.
+While traditional uses of the xorai continue, it has increasingly been adapted as a decorative and symbolic gift in modern settings.
+It is presented during state ceremonies, academic convocations, cultural festivals and public felicitations.
+Designer versions are also produced as showpieces, awards and souvenirs.

-Representation in Media and Events
+Representation in media and events

-Xorai is frequently showcased in Assamese literature, films, documentaries, and advertisements.
-During events like Assam Day, Rongali Bihu, and official state receptions, the Xorai is prominently displayed or gifted to dignitaries as a cultural ambassador of Assam.
+The xorai is frequently displayed in Assamese literature, films, documentaries, advertisements and public events.
+During occasions such as Assam Day, Rongali Bihu, state receptions and cultural programmes, it is commonly displayed or presented to dignitaries as a cultural emblem of Assam.

-Comparison with Similar Items in Other Cultures

-Objects similar to Xorai exist in other Asian cultures—for example, the thali in North India or phan in Thailand.
-However, the Xorai's craftsmanship, materials, and ceremonial function are unique to Assam, making it a distinct marker of the region’s heritage.